-- 3. May be the party who last proposed a resolution. - Or the party who proposed mediation. - 5.
-May be party selected ad hoc by the mediator based on mediator's instincts: An analysis and an analysis - Mediator will assure other parties that all will have an opportunity to speak. - F. Usually, counsel opens with a statement of client's position. - Counsel should address the other side's representatives, not the mediator. - 5-10 minutes; if complex, longer.
-2. - 3. : Typically, more detail or changed position later.
+- 1. Usually claimant or claimant's counsel speaks first. - 2.
+But defendant may request to speak first. - 3.
+May be the party who last proposed a resolution. - 4.
+Or the party who proposed mediation. - 5.
+May be party selected ad hoc by the mediator based on mediator's instincts. - 6.
+Mediator will assure other parties that all will have an opportunity to speak. - F. Usually, counsel opens with a statement of client's position. - 1.
+Counsel should address the other side's representatives, not the mediator. - 2.
+5-10 minutes, if complex, longer. - 3.
+Typically, more detail or changed position later.

 - 4. Purpose: to persuade other party of

 - a.
 Your bona fides.

 - b.
 Strength of your position.

 - c.
 Weakness of other party's position.

 - d.
-The need to settle, overlap of interests and needs.
+The need to settle; overlap of interests and needs.

 - e.
 A rational basis for settlement.

 - G. Next, other counsel will state their client's position.

 - H. Mediator's role.
-The state of the state o

-- 1. Asks questions to assure mediator and parties understand --
+- 1. Asks questions to assure mediator and parties understand -

-- property that is desired as Aborea.
+- a.
 Parties' positions.
-The second of the second

 - b.
 Status of settlement talks.

 - c.
 Status of pending or proposed litigation.

 - d.
 Interests of others not present

-- 2. Kinds of questions --
+- 2. Kinds of questions -

+- a.
+Open-ended.

+- b.
+Hypothetical.

+- c.
+Seeks help in understanding.

+- 3. Restates a party's position to assure clarity.

+- 4. Asks counsel to restate adversary's position.

+- 5. After hearing parties' positions stated by counsel, mediator may ask each party to begin to articulate real interests and needs.